 To begin, keep in mind that perhaps Facebook Ads Reporting stands distinct from Facebook Ads Manager’s basic report.
 This is indeed a word that is often used.
-It’s often confused.
+It’s often confusing.
 Nonetheless, you must use it to implement custom metrics in your campaigns.
-Click Ads Reporting from the primary Business Manager Dropdown menus “Analyze and Report” section.
+Click Ads Reporting from the primary Business Manager Dropdown menu “Analyze and Report” section.

 Starting To work with Custom Metrics